hashicorp/consul/plugin/trace/README.md

 # trace

+## Name

-*trace* enables OpenTracing-based tracing of DNS requests as they go through the plugin chain.
+*trace* - enables OpenTracing-based tracing of DNS requests as they go through the plugin chain.

+## Description

+With *trace* you enable OpenTracing of how a request flows through CoreDNS.

 ## Syntax